 A brain injury causes daily challenges for the victim, but it can also have dire, long-term health consequences.

 The neurologist explained that since Keith still had symptoms two years after the wreck, his injuries were essentially permanent.
 Furthermore, he was at greater risk of developing severe neurological issues later in life, such as dementia, Alzheimer’s, or Parkinson’s disease.
-Overall, he would have a lower life expectancy.
+These lingering symptoms, the neurologist explained, could even shorten Keith’s life expectancy.

-“The neurologist will tell you that there’s no such thing as a mild traumatic brain injury,” says Campbell.
+“The neurologist will tell you that there’s no such thing as a mild traumatic brain injury,” Williamson said.
 “It’s a clinical misnomer.
-Mild is serious to the person experiencing it.”
+‘Mild’ is serious to the person experiencing it.”

 While the settlement will not cure Keith’s injuries, it will help him pay for his ongoing medical expenses and ensure that he has the financial support to begin rebuilding his life.

-Need help with a brain injury lawsuit?
+Do you or a loved one need a Sandy Springs brain injury lawyer?
 Contact Schneider Williamson today and set up a free consultation, or learn about referring cases to us.